-4.20. wildfire SSUES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT WILDFI RF - IF LOC ATED IN OR NEAR SATE RESPONS D SEVERITY ZONES, WOULD THE F R LANDS CLASSIFIE D AS VERY HIG H FIRE a) Substantially impair an adopted emergency response plan or emergency evacuation plan? b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
+ISSUES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT WILDFIRE - IF LOCATED IN OR NEAR SATE RESPONSIBILITY AREAS OR LANDS CLASSIFIED AS VERY HIGH FII HAZARD SEVERITY ZONES, WOULD THE PROJECT: HAZARD SEVERITE ZONES, WOOLD THE PROJECT. a) Substantially impair an adopted emergency response plan o emergency evacuation plan r b) Due to slope, prevailing winds and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c) Require the installation of maintenance of associated infrastructure (such as roads fuel breaks, emergency wate sources, power lines or othe utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?